peopledoc/vault-cli/README.md

   -h, --help                   Show this message and exit.

 Commands:
-  delete       Deletes a single secret. delete-all   Delete multiple secrets. dump-config  Displays settings in the format of a config file. env          Launches a command, loading secrets in environment. get          Return a single secret value. get-all      Return multiple secrets. list         List all the secrets at the given path.
+  delete       Delete a single secret. delete-all   Delete multiple secrets. dump-config  Display settings in the format of a config file. env          Launch a command, loading secrets in environment. get          Return a single secret value. get-all      Return multiple secrets. list         List all the secrets at the given path.